The Rogue Leveling Guide for the Mists of Pandaria

 - Alliance: Humans, Gnomes, and Dwarves get a bit of extra weapon expertise.
 Worgen have a slightly increased crit chance.

-- Horde: Orcs can Enrage and have weapon expertise.
+- Horde: Orcs can Enrage and have weapon expertise (for Combat Rogues only.)
 Trolls can go berserk, increasing attack speed.
 Blood Elves look good while stabbling you in the back and Goblins will sell your stuff for you (for a hefty cut, of course.)

 Pandarens can be either Horde or Alliance.